salemove/freddy/README.md

             freddy.use_distinct_connection

-* Deliver messages:
+#### Delivering messages

+* Simply deliver a message:

         freddy.deliver(destination, message)

     * destination is the recipient of the message
     * message is the contents of the message

-* Deliver messages expecting explicit acknowledgement
+* Deliver a message expecting explicit acknowledgement

         freddy.deliver_with_ack(destination, message, timeout_seconds = 3) do |error|